Adjunct Professorial Lecturer

 Department of Government

 Mark Kahan is an attorney and businessman.
-Beginning in 1972, he worked to reform energy and communications regulation at the New York Public Service Commission.
-In 1977, he moved to the Civil Aeronautics Board in Washington, D.C. to deregulate the airlines.
+Beginning in 1972, he worked as staff counsel for energy and communications regulation and deregulation at the New York Public Service Commission.
+In 1977, he moved to the Civil Aeronautics Board in Washington, D.C., working on airline regulation.
 In that capacity, he served as principal U.S. negotiator to the European Union to liberalize airline pricing over the North Atlantic.
 During this period, he also taught Administrative Law and Regulated Industries at the George Washington University.
 After moving to the private sector in 1982, Mr. Kahan specialized in competition law and became a founder of Spirit Airlines, a new entrant airline, from which he retired in 2006.
-He is now Chairman of a major textile firm that designs, manufactures, imports and exports fabrics and home furnishings throughout the world.
+He is now Chairman of a firm that designs, manufactures, and markets fabrics and home furnishings throughout the world.

 B.S. (with Honors, Political Science), 1969 & J.D.
 (Teaching Fellow), Columbia University

 - Anyplace but the Adjunct Faculty Office

 - Book Currently Reading

 - "The Ethics of Influence" by Cass R. Sunstein